Robinlovelace/open-gat/README.md

 <!-- , alongside other (typically primarily economic and engineering) considerations. -->

-Transport is an inherently geographic activity.
+Transport is inherently geographic.
 Movement of people, goods and electrons, between points and polygons along linear ways in spatial networks, is a defining feature of civilisation.
 Decarbonising transport systems is vital for the future.
 Sustainable transport interventions are most effective when they are located intelligently.
 Geographic analysis therefore has a huge amount to offer transport planning and, more specifically, to transport planning tools.
 Yet geographic analysis is often treated as an optional ‘add-on’, conducted